codegram/hyperclient/Readme.md

 * From JSON response with an element 'links'
 * From XML response with an element 'links'
 * Using a custom parser

+## Resource permissions

+Using the `Allow` header HyperClient should be able to restrict the allowed method on a given `Collection` or `Element`.

+## Embedded

+HyperClient should be able to fetch `Elements` either from a link fiven in a `Collection` or by getting the data when is embedded in a `Collection`.